prometheus/docs/content/docs/operating/security.md

 Any user with access to the Pushgateway HTTP endpoint can create, modify and delete the metrics contained within.
-As the Pushgateway is usually scraped with `honor_labels` enabled, this means anyone with access to the Pushgateway can create any time series in Prometheus.
+As the Pushgateway is usually scraped with `honor_labels` enabled, this means anyone with access to the Pushgateway can create any time series in Prometheus, including impersonating other targets or generating alerts.

 ## Exporters